 What does gap insurance cover?

-If your car is stolen or totaled, gap insurance will pay the difference between the ACV of the vehicle and the current outstanding balance on your loan or lease.
-Sometimes it will also pay your regular insurance deductible.
+If your car is stolen or totaled, gap insurance will pay the difference between the vehicle’s ACV and the current balance on your loan or lease.
+In some cases, it will also cover your insurance deductible.

-You must also have comprehensive and collision coverage to buy gap coverage, but if you lease or finance your car, those are typically required.
+You must also have comprehensive insurance and collision coverage to buy gap coverage, but your lender typically requires those if you lease or finance your car.

 What isn’t covered by gap auto insurance?